-MEDICAL AND HOSPITAL SERVICES FOR PUPILS (EC §32221.5, §49471, §49472): The district is required to notify parents in writing if it does not provide or make available medical and hospital services for students injured while participating in athletic activities.
-The district is also authorized to provide medical or hospital services through nonprofit membership corporations or insurance policies for student injuries arising out of school-related activities.
+MEDICAL AND HOSPITAL SERVICES NOT PROVIDED (EC §§32221.5, 49471): The district does not provide medical and hospital services for students injured while participating in athletic activities.
+However, all members of school athletic teams must have accidental injury insurance that covers medical and hospital expenses.

 MENTAL HEALTH SERVICES (EC §49428): The district shall notify pupils and parents or guardians no less than twice each school year of the steps to initiate access to available pupil mental health services on campus and/or in the community.
 Mental health services are accessible to all students at Wellness Centers located at each comprehensive high school campus including Acalanes, Campolindo, Las Lomas, and Miramonte.
 Available services include individual and group counseling for students experiencing problems with their social-emotional health.
-School-based mental health services aim to optimize student wellbeing and help reconnect students back to learning in the classroom.
+School-based mental health services aim to optimize student well-being and help reconnect students back to learning in the classroom.
 Parents and caregivers can refer students to services by contacting their School Counselor or contacting site Wellness staff directly.
 Students can self-refer or refer friends by stopping by the Wellness Center and speaking to Wellness staff directly.
 Wellness staff can also assist families by making appropriate referrals to services in the community as needed.
 Students at Acalanes Center for Independent Study (ACIS) can access mental health services through the ACIS Coordinator.